peterhinch/micropython-async/README.md

  * Event loop method `call_later_ms`
  * uasyncio `sleep_ms(time)`

-As of `uasyncio.core` V1.7.1 (7th Jan 2018) it supports coroutine timeouts and
+`uasyncio` V2 supports coroutine timeouts and cancellation.
-cancellation.

  * `wait_for(coro, t_secs)` runs `coro` with a timeout.
  * `cancel(coro)` tags `coro` for cancellation when it is next scheduled.